traefikturkey/onramp/documentation/install-guide.md

 ## 1. Preparation

 <p>
-    This repo assumes that you are running a debian linux disto like ubuntu, so a few of the scripted commands below may need to be adjusted if you are running using a different distro or package management.
+    This repository makes the assumption that running a debian based distro of linux like ubuntu, so a few of the scripted commands below may need to be adjusted if you are using a different distro or package management.
 You will need to install docker on your linux host and obtain a cloudflare API token.
 </p>

 - Install Docker

     Below are two different methods for installing docker:
     * [Docker Linux Installation steps](https://docs.docker.com/desktop/linux/install/#generic-installation-steps)
     * or using this bash script on ubuntu available [here](https://github.com/traefikturkey/onvoy/tree/master/ubuntu/bash)